 First. carefully review both the eligibility and maintenance requirements that are detailed in this handbook.
 Then, determine which eligibility pathway you plan to pursue.
+The majority of BCBA certificants apply under Pathway 1 or Pathway 2, so this section focuses primarily on those pathways.
 Once you have selected a pathway, determine when you might apply, as it may take a few years to meet all of the requirements, and the eligibility requirements may change.